Summary: Removing an old bath, installing a new bath and fitting a bath panel.

 If you are installing a cast iron bath, you must ensure the floor is strong enough to bear its weight.
 To distribute the weight evenly, place planks or blocks of wood under the legs.
 This is also a good time to fit isolating valves to the water supply pipes if they are not already fitted.

-When you are sure the bath is level, drill pilot holes and screw the feet to the floor.
+- Once you are satisfied that the bath is level and in the correct position, drill pilot holes and screw the feet to the floor.

 The sides of the bath not adjacent to a wall will need bath panels fitted to conceal the pipes.
 First you will need to construct a frame for each side of the bath requiring a panel.

 - Mark out the position of the frame by using an offcut equivalent to that of the panel.
 Then by positioning the spirit level vertically from the rim of the bath to the floor, and with the offcut against the inside edge of the spirit level you can mark the position on the floor where the batten has to go.